pxc/gitbook/text/12_Git_Tag/0_ Git_Tag.markdown

 ### Lightweight Tags ###

-We can create a tag to refer to a particular commit by running linkgit:git-tag[1] with no arguments.
+You can create a tag to refer to a particular commit by running linkgit:git-tag[1] with no arguments.

     $ git tag stable-1 1b2e1d63ff

-After that, we can use stable-1 to refer to the commit 1b2e1d63ff.
+After that, you can use stable-1 to refer to the commit 1b2e1d63ff.

-This creates a "lightweight" tag, basically a branch that never moves.
+This creates a "lightweight" tag: basically a branch that never moves.
-If you would also like to include a comment with the tag, and possibly sign it cryptographically, then we can create a *tag object* instead.
+If you would also like to include a comment with the tag, and possibly sign it cryptographically, then you can create a *tag object* instead.

 ### Tag Objects ###